- Maxor Specialty

 https://rarediseases.org/rare-diseases/growth-hormone-deficiency/

-It affects mostly males, as it is an X chromosome linked condition.
-Hemophilia affects 1 in 5,000 male births in the U.S. and approximately 400 babies are born with hemophilia each year.
-400,000 people worldwide are living with hemophilia and about 20,000 are living with it in the United States alone.
+Hemophilia is a bleeding disorder that prevents blood from clotting appropriately.
+The most common forms of hemophilia are inherited through the X-chromosome, so it affects mostly males.
+Hemophilia occurs in approximately 1 in 5,000 male births in the U.S. and approximately 400 babies are born with hemophilia A each year.
+400,000 people worldwide are living with hemophilia and about 30,000 are living with it in the United States alone.
 All races and economic groups are affected equally.
 People with hemophilia who have access to factor replacement therapy have a normal life expectancy.

-Bleeding disorders are treated differently depending on what protein is missing in the blood.
-Hemophilia is one of the most common bleeding disorders and is classified as follows:
+Hemophilia is treated differently depending on what protein is missing in the blood.
+There are 4 types that are classified as follows:

 Other symptoms include: